mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 #### My machine only has one GPU.
 How can I use this repo?

 You can run this repo on a machine with an arbitrary number of GPUs.
 However, the default batch sizes in our reference algorithms `algorithmic-efficiency/baselines` and `algorithmic-efficiency/reference_algorithms` are tuned for a machine with 8 16GB V100 GPUs.
 You may run into OOMs if you run these algorithms with fewer than 8 GPUs.
 If you run into these issues because you are using a machine with less total GPU memory, please reduce the batch sizes for the submission.
 Note that your final submission must 'fit' on the benchmarking hardware, so if you are using fewer
-GPUs with higher per GPU memory, please monitor your memory usage to make make sure it will fit on 8xV100 GPUs with 16GB of VRAM per card.
+GPUs with higher per GPU memory, please monitor your memory usage to make sure it will fit on 8xV100 GPUs with 16GB of VRAM per card.

 #### How do I run this on my SLURM cluster?